arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 - ei_model.synpkg

 ***The files must be named exactly as shown above.
 To store them in the Nicla Voice memory you must use the [Syntiant Uploader](assets/Syntiant_Uploader.zip), these files won't be overwritten after any sketch update.***
-To store them in the Nicla Voice memory you must use the [Syntiant Uploader](assets/Syntiant_Uploader.zip), these files won't be overwritten after any sketch update.

 ```arduino
   // Neural Decision Processor firmware and ML model files loading